Cinnamon Bark Essential Oil

 - According to Tisserand & Young: Cinnamon Bark may inhibit blood clotting; can cause skin sensitization or mucous membrane irritation.

 - (Oral use): May interact with pethidine, MAOIs, SSRIs and anticoagulant medication.

-- Avoid you have peptic ulcers; or hemophilia or other bleeding disorders.
-Use with caution for people who are about to undergo major surgery
+- Avoid if you have peptic ulcers or hemophilia or other bleeding disorders.
+Use with caution for people who are about to undergo major surgery.

-- Avoid using during pregnancy and lactation as it may contain methyleugenol which inhibits blood clotting and can cause embryotoxicity and it can stimulate contractions.
+- Avoid using during pregnancy and lactation as it may contain methyleugenol which inhibits blood clotting, can cause embryotoxicity and can stimulate contractions.